 A limitation of 30,000 Philippine pesos or roughly US$600 budget was set for this trip without compromising comfort, privacy, and food for the both of us.
 [Read: 5000 Pesos Challenge: Kuala Lumpur, Malaysia]

 Check our facebook album (link) for other information.
+It has been shared by more than 7,000 people.

 On this itinerary, I’ll show you how we made our 9 days of backpacking beautiful.
 We started in Thailand, then we head next to Malaysia via train, moved to Singapore via bus, and then sailed to Indonesia for a day trip and went back to Singapore, then to our homeland, Philippines, the most beautiful of all.
 [Read: Singapore for a Day]

-First things first, (especially for Filipino travellers) make sure to renew your passport 6 months before it expires, else your travel plans will be invalidated.
+First things first, (especially for Filipino travelers) make sure to renew your passport 6 months before it expires, else your travel plans will be invalidated.
 Go to the nearest DFA office to renew your passport.
 Book return tickets and accommodations prior to leaving the country for a higher chance of not getting off-loaded.
 We booked our hotels via Agoda (optional: Booking.com).

 We’ve heard several horror stories about the immigration but don’t let it stop you from exploring.
 Frequently asked questions will most likely be: